A designer's field guide

 💡 Phase 1

-Visual Design — Figma
+Visual design in Figma

 ⚙️ Phase 3